 Applications of Aluminum Stamping

 Aluminum stamping is employed by many industries, including:

-The stamping equipment can be categorized in two types.
-Mechanical presses and hydraulic presses.
+Stamping equipment can be categorized as one of two types: mechanical presses or hydraulic presses.
 Mechanical presses have a mechanical flywheel to store the energy, transfer it to the punch and to the work piece.
 Hydraulic presses utilize a hydraulic system to deliver controlled force.